Negative Training for Neural Dialogue Response Generation: Abstract

 \section{Abstract}

 Although deep learning models have brought tremendous advancements to the field of open-domain dialogue response generation, recent research results have revealed that the trained models have undesirable generation behaviors, such as malicious responses and generic (boring) responses.
 In this work, we propose a framework named ``Negative Training" to minimize such behaviors.
 Given a trained model, the framework will first find generated samples that exhibit the undesirable behavior, and then use them to feed negative training signals for fine-tuning the model.
-Our experiments show that negative training can significantly reduce the hit rate of malicious responses (e.g. from 12.6\% to 0\%), or discourage frequent responses and improve response diversity (e.g. improve response entropy by over 63\%).
+Our experiments show that negative training can significantly reduce the hit rate of malicious responses, or discourage frequent responses and improve response diversity.